Community Investment Program

 Strengthening our Industry

-As a key advisor on environmental planning and assessments, heritage assessments, and archaeology, we invest in programs which help the broader development industry better understand these essential services.
-We support early-career professionals, sponsor key industry conferences and are committed to sharing knowledge across the wider development industry to foster innovation with partner organisations.
+As a key advisor in the areas of environmental planning and assessments, heritage assessments, and archaeology, we also actively invest in helping the broader development industry better understand these essential services.
+From supporting early-career professionals, to speaking at and sponsoring major conferences, we are committed to sharing knowledge across the wider development industry and fostering innovation with partner organisations.

 Biosis Collision Risk Model supports development decisions for windfarms